kapsner/rBiasCorrection/README.md

-# PCRBiasCorrection (!!!under development!!!)
+# rBiasCorrection (!!!under development!!!)

-PCRBiasCorrection is the R implementation of the algorithms described by Moskalev et. al in their research article *'Correction of PCR-bias in quantitative DNA methylation studies by means of cubic polynomial regression'*, published 2011 in *Nucleic acids research, Oxford University Press* (DOI: [https://doi.org/10.1093/nar/gkr213](https://doi.org/10.1093/nar/gkr213)).
+rBiasCorrection is the R implementation of the algorithms described by Moskalev et. al in their research article *'Correction of PCR-bias in quantitative DNA methylation studies by means of cubic polynomial regression'*, published 2011 in *Nucleic acids research, Oxford University Press* (DOI: [https://doi.org/10.1093/nar/gkr213](https://doi.org/10.1093/nar/gkr213)).

 ## Citation:
 ```